schleuder/schleuder-website/docs/index.md

 These must also be sent to the request-address: <listname-request@hostname>.

+x-get-logfile:
+: Sends the logfile of the list.

 x-sign-this:
 : Sign the remaining contents of the email body or the attachments with the list's key.
 Use this e.g. to provide GnuPG-signatures for things you are publishing.